Billy Brownless: Media career and life after football

 When Brownless retired from football he moved into the media, appearing regularly on The Footy Show.
 On The Footy Show he appeared in "The House of Bulger" segment as the family's matriarch Joybell Bulger.

 He joined 95.5 K-Rock in Geelong as a sales representative.
 Soon, on their "Big Mattress" breakfast show, he co-hosted a sport/comedy segment called "On The Bench" with ex-Geelong player Dwayne Russell and the Essendon fanatic "Ferret" (Russell Taylor), twice a week.
 A long list of Geelong players were included in "On The Bench" as special guests including Barry Stoneham, Tim McGrath and Paul Couch.

+He regularly appears on the station promoting Wombat Gully plant farm Geelong.

 In 1992 he became the inaugural winner of the Mirrool Silo Kick in the Riverina, kicking an Aussie Rules football 32 metres plus over the Mirrool Silos.

 In August 1999, it was reported that due to Brownless' connections in the local political scene, both the Australian Labor Party (ALP) and the ruling Liberal Party of Australia were keen to recruit Brownless into politics, despite his limited experience.
 Labor leader Steve Bracks, who would go on to win the state election that year, was a Geelong supporter, and Brownless had persuaded the then Premier Jeff Kennett's wife, Felicity, to become Geelong's female number one ticket holder.

 By 2005, Brownless had featured on The Sunday Footy Show as well as earning continual appearances on The Footy Show.
 He also co-hosted Morning Glory, a weekday breakfast show on Melbourne radio station SEN 1116.
 Brownless finished his 5-day-a-week stint in November 2008.
 Brownless appeared on Before the Bounce, a weekly football show on Foxtel alongside Jason Dunstall and Danny Frawley until the end of the 2008 AFL season.

 In May 2008, Brownless was added as a regular on the Thursday night AFL Footy Show to replace an incapacitated Sam Newman, but he was relegated to guest panelist upon Newman's return.
 From 2009 until the show's termination in 2019, Brownless had once again become a regular alongside Shane Crawford to replace Trevor Marmalade, alternating each week with Crawford and, since 2012, Matthew Lloyd.

 In March 2010, Brownless joined Triple M Melbourne's new drive show The Rush Hour with James Brayshaw.